h i g h l i g h t s

 oblong industries :: ibm watson experience centers

 The Client Solutions team’s work was the centerpiece of a series of IBM Watson Experience Centers – located in New York, San Francisco, Cambridge, and Munich – whose purpose was educate IBM’s customers and constituents about machine learning.
-Both the reality of machine learning, and its potential, were brought to light through unique, interactive, realtime data visualizations and setpieces, developed from 2013 to 2020.
+These centers illuminated both the reality and potential of machine learning through dynamic, interactive visualizations and experiential setpieces, developed from 2013 to 2020.

 The Centers were a technology showcase, and featured a variety of environments created by Oblong, including large pixel walls and immersion rooms in different configurations.
 Human engagement was enabled via touch, spatial pointing devices, voice, proximity, and more.

-These UX Design Award-winning collaborations with IBM and design partners such as Local Projects were entirely prototyped and developed at our warehouse in Los Angeles, lovingly crafted from the raw materials of C++ and OpenGL.
+These UX Design Award-winning collaborations with IBM and design partners such as Local Projects were prototyped and developed at our warehouse in Los Angeles, crafted with care and precision in C++ and OpenGL.

 IBM produced this promotional video about the work.